 Bamboo falls in plant species and has been an integral part of Bharatiya culture since time immemorial.
 It is a ‘woody grass’ found throughout the world with more than 1400 species.

-Bamboo is also called as ‘the wonder grass’ due to its rapid growth and natural presence in diverse climates.
+Bamboo is also called ‘the wonder grass’ due to its rapid growth and natural presence in diverse climates.
 Some species can even grow more than a foot in 24 hours.
 That’s quite fast, right?

-Stems of the Bamboo can range from one mm to 30 cm (11.8 inches) and that is the reason they are sometimes called ‘bamboo trees’.
+Stems of Bamboo can range from one mm to 30 cm (11.8 inches) and that is the reason they are sometimes called ‘bamboo trees’.
 Once it is harvested, new shoots appear from the roots every year.
-In 4 to 5 years, these shoots grow to harvestable size.
+In 4 to 5 years, these shoots grow to a harvestable size.

-Additionally, its ability to grow faster than many hardwoods makes bamboo ideal for absorbing greenhouse gases (such as carbon dioxide), compacting desertification and global warming.
+Additionally, its ability to grow faster than many hardwoods makes bamboo ideal for absorbing greenhouse gases (such as carbon dioxide), compacting desertification, and global warming.